IRS whistleblower who claims to have information of alleged mishandling of Hunter Biden probe removed from investigation - Local News 8

 Federal prosecutors have spent years, spanning three attorneys general, investigating Hunter Biden and have weighed bringing charges against him for alleged tax crimes and a false statement, CNN has previously reported.
 So far, no charges have been filed.
 Hunter Biden has denied wrongdoing.

-The IRS, Justice Department and an attorney for the IRS whistleblower didn’t immediately respond to a request for comment.
+The IRS and an attorney for the IRS whistleblower didn’t immediately respond to a request for comment.
 A spokesperson for the US Attorney’s Office in Delaware, the office conducting the Hunter Biden criminal probe, declined to comment.

+“The department cannot comment on the matter,” a Justice Department spokesperson said.
+“As to any investigation of Hunter Biden, as the attorney general has said, that investigation is being handled by US Attorney David Weiss, who has full authority to make investigative decisions and to bring charges in any jurisdiction as he deems appropriate.”

 CNN has also reached out to Hunter Biden’s legal team to request comment.